fxbrartur/fxbrartur/README.md

 - 👋 Hi, I’m Artur Barbosa
-- 👀 I’m interested in Python/Django, React, JS, HTML/CSS and SQL
+- 👀 I’m interested in Python/Django, JS/React, HTML/CSS and SQL
 - 🌱 I’m currently learning React and Django
 - 💞️ I’m looking to collaborate on any Python, HTML/CSS project
 - 📫 How to reach me: Ping me here or on fxbrartur@gmail.com